supercharge/collections/README.md

 ---

+## Notice
+This package is ESM-only.

 ## Introduction
-The `@supercharge/collections` package provides a convenient wrapper to work with arrays.
+The `@supercharge/collections` package provides a convenient, fully-async wrapper to work with arrays.

 ## Installation